nesagate/nebraska-csat-decline-analysis/README.md

  <img src="Visuals/CSAT-by-call-duration.PNG" alt="Poor Call Execution" width="450"/>

+### Negative Customer Sentiment
+  - customers express more negative feedback (58.5%) compared to the national average.
+  - Nebraska customers express less very positive feedback compared to the national average.
+  - This results in lower CSAT scores for negative feedback in Nebraska.

 # Recommendations
 *	 **Reduce Chatbot dependency in Nebraska:** Shift more calls to human agents.
 Re-train chatbot decision trees to escalate quicker when CSAT is trending low.